MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/analytics-predictive-work-duration.md

 ## Configuration considerations

 - The setting **Minimum number of resources in a territory** lets you set restrictions on analyses and reports.
-If the value is set to 10, territories that have 10 or fewer resources will be excluded from territory analyses and reports, which helps protect technician privacy.
+If the value is set to 10, territories that have 10 or fewer resources will be excluded from territory analyses and reports; the limitation can help protect technician privacy.

 ## Additional Notes

 ### Understanding estimated duration, actual duration, and predicted duration

 - **Estimated duration**: How much time your organization expects a job to take.
-In the system, this value comes from the duration (msdyn_duration) of the resource requirement.
+In the system, the value comes from the duration (msdyn_duration) of the resource requirement.
 The duration of the resource requirement is derived from the total duration of all work order incident types.

 - **Actual duration**: How much time was actually spent working on a requirement.
-This is calculated by _End time_ of booking minus the _actual arrival time_ of booking minus the *On break* duration of the booking journal related to the booking (formally called the **Bookable** Resource Booking).
+This value is calculated by _End time_ of booking minus the _actual arrival time_ of booking minus the *On break* duration of the booking journal related to the booking (formally called the **Bookable** Resource Booking).

 - **Predicted duration** How much time the AI model "thinks" the job will take based on historical information.